-Should You Repair Old Appliance Or Buy A New One?
+Should You Repair Old Appliance or Buy a New One?

 My family and I talked about the broken washer to see if we want to repair it or buy a new one.
-Since none of us are that handy and we also had a prior bad experience with appliance repair, we decided to buy a new washer.
-At first, we were tempted to drive to Sears and just pick out a new washer; however, my desire to do some online research won out and we didn’t go.
+Since none of us are that handy and we also had prior bad experience with appliance repair, we decided to buy a new washer.
+At first, we were tempted to drive to Sears and pick out a new washer; however, my desire to do some online research won out, and we didn’t go.

-The Quest For A New Washer
+The Quest for a New Washer

-I tried Google search for “best washers and dryers” but didn’t get any good result.
-In the end, I decided to spend $5.95 on a monthly subscription to ConsumerReports.org.
-The site reported the LG WM0642HW as “Recommended” and Frigidaire Gallery GLTF2940FS as “Best Buy”.
-I tried Google Product Search to find the best price, but Sears was the only recognizable name (I had a problem with fraudulent online merchant before so I was weary about buying from an unknown merchant).
-Fortunately, ConsumerReports.org also have a “Compare Prices” feature, which recommends a couple of online merchants.
+I tried Google Product Search to find the best price, but Sears was the only recognizable name (I had a problem with the fraudulent online merchant before so I was wary about buying from an unknown merchant).
+Fortunately, ConsumerReports.org also has a “Compare Prices” feature, which recommends a couple of online merchants.

-Why The Old One Died
+Why the Old One Died

 I did some more research and found this interesting blog article with YouTube video about why Kenmore Front Load Washers Fail.
 It appears that my GE was made by Frigidaire, which is also sold under the Kenmore brand.
 Here’s the video: